junglok/tem-docs/docs/apps/cryosparc.md

 !!! note

-    You must use **tem-[cs|ui]-al9.sdfarm.kr:CRYOSPARC_BASE_PORT** for the 'Destination' field.
+    Use **tem-[cs|ui]-al9.sdfarm.kr:CRYOSPARC_BASE_PORT** for the 'Destination' field.

 ![putty-tunnel](../images/putty-tunnel-al9.jpg)

-Now, open your browser (Chrome/Firefox/Safari recommended) and navigate to [http://localhost:39500](http://localhost:39500).
+Now open your browser (Chrome/Firefox/Safari recommended) and go to [http://localhost:39500](http://localhost:39500).
-You should be presented with the CryoSPARC login page.
+You should see the CryoSPARC login page.

 ## Exploring CryoSPARC web apps

 ### CryoSPARC login

-CryoSPARC admin.
-ID(e-mail) and password information will be notified to group representative user when the installation and setup is finished.
+The group's representative user is notified of the CryoSPARC admin ID (e-mail) and password once installation and setup finish.
-Given e-mail and password, users can login to CryoSPARC web interfaces.
+With this e-mail and password, users can log in to the CryoSPARC web interface.

 ![cryosparc-login](../images/cryosparc-login.png)